Water filter: History

-4000 years ago, in India, Hindus devised the first drinking water standards.
-Hindus heated dirty water by boiling it and exposing it to sunlight or dipping it seven times in hot pieces of copper, then filtering it through earthen vessels and cooling it.
-This was a procedure to obtain sterilized drinking water as well as to keep it aesthetically pleasing.
-This method was directed at individuals and households rather than for use as a community water source.
-In China, boiling water was found to reduce the spread of disease.
-To this day, hot water just below boiling point is typically served in Chinese restaurants.
-The Egyptians reportedly used alum to clarify water as early as 1500 BC.
-2,000 years ago, Mayan drinking water filtration systems used crystalline quartz and zeolite.
-Both minerals are used in modern water filtration.
-"The filters would have removed harmful microbes, nitrogen-rich compounds, heavy metals such as mercury and other toxins from the water".
-Persian engineer Al-Karaji (c.
-953) wrote a book, The Extraction of Hidden Waters, which gave an early description of a water filtration process.
+Evidence suggests that Egypt was among the earliest civilizations to employ alum for suspended solid removal.Before 1100 BCE, the Minoans used sand filters, settlement cisterns, and ceramic filters to remove sediment from water supplies.Early Sanskrit texts such as the Sushruta Samhita described techniques including boiling, solar exposure, and filtration through sand and gravel.
+In ancient Greece, Hippocrates advocated the use of clean water and devised a cloth filter known as the Hippocratic sleeve.In China, boiling water became a common practice to improve water safety.
+Around 2,000 years ago, the Maya civilization used filtration systems containing quartz and zeolite minerals.
+Later, the Persian engineer Al-Karaji described water filtration methods in his work The Extraction of Hidden Waters.

 Until the invention of the microscope, the existence of microscopic life was undiscovered.
 More than 200 years passed before the microscope was invented and the relationship between microorganisms and disease became clear.
 In the mid-19th century, cholera was proven to be transmitted by contaminated water.
 In the late 19th century, Louis Pasteur's theory of the particulate pathogen finally established a causal relationship between microorganisms and disease.
 Filtration as a method of water purification was established in the 18th century, and the first municipal water treatment plant was built in Scotland in 1832.
 However, the aesthetic value of water was important at the time, and effective water quality standards did not exist until the late 19th century.